vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     the threshold is 30 seconds.
 For temperatures of -5 degrees Celsius or less, I should skip this exercise or do it with no threshold expectation.

+* Starting 2025-02-03, I am increasing the baseline threshold to 60 seconds, but also increasing the temperature-based adjustment to 3 seconds for every degree Celsius.
+I am also removing the "return from jogging" exemption.
+The new logic is:

+  * Baseline of 60 seconds

+  * If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then three times the temperature in degrees Celsius (in seconds).
+For instance, if the temperature is 10 degrees Celsius, the threshold is 30 seconds.

 ### How the threshold duration is used